ShulV/Xmap/README.md

 ```

 ### Hot to name JSON keys:
-someName (camelCase)
+"some_key_name": "value" (snake_case)
-Why?
-Many JSON libraries (in Spring Framework), such as Jackson, support this format out of the box.
+P.S. many JSON libraries (in Spring Framework), such as Jackson, support camelCase format out of the box.
+But snake_case is more convenient to read now.

 ### Size of methods and classes:
 The maximum length of methods is 100 lines.
 The maximum class length is 1000 lines.